michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

   {{ end }}
   {{- end }}
 ```
-configures the template Vault Agent should use for rendering a secret.
-The name of the template is any unique string after vault.hashicorp.com/agent-inject-template-, such as vault.hashicorp.com/agent-inject-template-foobar.
+This configures the template Vault Agent should use for rendering/writing a secret.
+The name of the template is any unique string after vault.hashicorp.com/agent-inject-template-, such as vault.hashicorp.com/agent-inject-template-tls.crt.
 This should map to the same unique value provided in vault.hashicorp.com/agent-inject-secret-.
-If not provided, a default generic template is used.
+For this case, I'm creating a secret/certificate on the path `pki/issue/2024-servers` with a common name of `myserver.example.com`.
+The template then extracts, the certificate base64 data.
+See reference: [https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent/template](https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent/template).

 ```
 vault.hashicorp.com/agent-inject-template-tls.key: |